 Best Business Bank Account in Canada from Online Banks and Financial Institutions

 The best business bank accounts in Canada are also available online.
 These options provide convenience and low fees, making an account easy to open.

 However, online banks typically don’t offer accounts specifically for businesses, so these kinds of accounts are better for businesses that operate under a sole proprietorship because they are more simplified.

-These five online banks are the best small business bank account Canada has from online banks.
+The following online banks and financial institutions are the best small business bank account Canada has.

 Tangerine Bank has both individual and business banking products, with chequing for individuals and savings for both.
 Tangerine’s business savings account is a great complement to the business chequing account you have at another banking institution.

 The Tangerine chequing account is not specifically a business account, so it is best for sole proprietors and other sole traders.
 Of the online banks reviewed on this list, Tangerine is probably the closest option to a brick-and-mortar bank concerning features offered.
 Scotiabank owns Tangerine.

 This account offers no transaction fees for deposits and debits, a higher interest rate than traditional business chequing accounts in Canada, no minimum balance requirement, and unlimited Interac e-transfers.